Bishesh-ops/Boids/README.md

 # Rust Boids Simulation

 A 2D flocking simulation built from scratch in Rust with the `ggez` game engine.
 This project demonstrates emergent behavior by applying a few simple rules to a large number of autonomous agents, or "boids."
 The system is highly optimized using a Quadtree for efficient neighbor searching, allowing for a large number of boids to be simulated in real-time.
+(On a side note this is just me learning Rust so if this looks very jank then I apologize)

 ![Boids Simulation GIF](https://i.imgur.com/YX5yXeC.gif)